werkbot/framewerk/docs/en/form.md

 ```

 ## Text With Button Properties
 Postitions a button inside of a text input.
-This is common is search forms and newsletter sign-up forms.
+This is common in search forms and newsletter sign-up forms.
 ```scss
 $component-form-text-with-button-properties: (
   backgroundColor: getThemeProperty(backgroundColorLight),